EC528-Fall-2024/ansible-wrangler/README.md

 - Commits changes, pushes them to the specified branch, and synchronizes with AWX for deployment.

 **AWX Automation**
-- We integrated our system with AWX to:
+We integrated our system with AWX to:
   - Trigger project updates.
   - Create job templates for new playbooks.
   - Launch and track jobs for Ansible playbook execution.
-- Ensures seamless deployment of playbooks to manage servers and resolve incidents on cloud.
+  - Ensure seamless deployment of playbooks to manage servers and resolve incidents on the cloud.

 **Interactive Incident Handling**
-- We have the ability to retrieve the most recent comment from the activity section in an incident report on ServiceNow
+- We can retrieve the most recent comment from the activity section in an incident report on ServiceNow
 - Monitors comments on ServiceNow incidents to allow users to:
   - Search for existing playbooks.
   - Generate new playbooks dynamically using AI.
   - Select and deploy a playbook by responding to the system’s prompts.

 **End-to-end Pipeline**
-- A fully automated pipeline that spans incident detection, playbook generation/retrieval, deployment, and resolution tracking.
+- A fully automated pipeline that spans incident detection, playbook retrieval/generation, deployment, and resolution tracking that supports multiple instances as a persistent cloud service.

 ## Additional Features to be Considered
 These are some of the features that we could implement after the completion of our main objectives.